How to Stop Exchange Server from Recreating Meetings?

 • Select the users, prioritize any, validate, and start.

-Keet a backup at the admin level (with this tool) and also instruct the users to do so at their level.
+Keep a backup at the admin level (with this tool) and also instruct the users to do so at their level.

-Other than a Backup as a user you must be aware of the standards and procedures of working with Outlook calendars.
+Other than a Backup, as a user, you must be aware of the standards and procedures of working with Outlook calendars.
 So that no user-generated issues creep in.

 Conclusion

 Now you know exactly how to stop Exchange Server from recreating meetings that no longer belong to your schedule.
 The procedures you get here show the steps to take at both the user and the admin level.
-If you apply the tips given here correctly you can easily put an end to the errors.
+If you apply the tips given here correctly, you can easily put an end to the errors.
 Whenever the Exchange server re-creates a meeting that was missing from your calendar.

 Frequently Asked Questions